Tattoo rules you need to know in Japan

 One of the common questions Onegai Kaeru team receives from its readers is "can I take a public bath( hot spring, swimming pool) with my tattoo?".

-The general answer is NO. But something seems to start changing (a bit).
+The general answer is NO. Still not too many public bath/swimming pools accept people with tattoo (Check this Tattoo ok bath/swimming place list for Japan ).
+But something seems to start changing (a bit).

 For Japanese, it is because tattoo is often associated with Japanese mafia.
 You may see a lot what we mean in the movies of Ken Takakura and Bunta Sugawara.
 Many public baths and swimming pools ban those with tattoo from entering them.
 The prohibition even extends to tattoo stickers.